gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Adds a _Modify Commits (Interactive Rebase)_ action to the _Commit Graph_ that opens the interactive rebase editor scoped from the selected commit(s) for squashing, rewording, reordering, dropping, and editing ([#5161](https://github.com/gitkraken/vscode-gitlens/issues/5161))
 - Adds a _Publish Branch_ action to the _Commit Graph_ header that appears when the current branch has no upstream &mdash; publishes (pushes and sets the upstream of) the current branch in one click, sitting just left of _Fetch_ and collapsing to its icon when the header is too narrow ([#5327](https://github.com/gitkraken/vscode-gitlens/issues/5327))
 - Adds the ability to multi-select files in the _Commit Graph_ details and _Inspect_ view to act on several at once &mdash; Ctrl/Cmd+click to toggle, Shift+click for a range, and Ctrl/Cmd+A to select all &mdash; with batch actions from the context menu and toolbar: open files, open selected changes (multi-diff), open on remote, copy paths and relative paths, and (for working changes) stage, unstage, stash, and discard ([#5328](https://github.com/gitkraken/vscode-gitlens/issues/5328))
+- Adds a `gitlens.advanced.repositorySearch.enabled` setting to control whether GitLens scans workspace folders to discover Git repositories &mdash; when disabled, GitLens relies solely on VS Code's built-in Git/SCM integration to report when repositories are opened or closed
+- Adds the ability to stash only the staged changes from the working changes (WIP) file list in the _Commit Graph_ and _Inspect_ view &mdash; when both staged and unstaged changes are present, the _Stash_ action stashes only the staged changes by default (Alt-click to stash all)

 ### Changed